yamitcar/bdd-dojo/README.md

     download it from: https://sites.google.com/a/chromium.org/chromedriver/downloads

-and set the path with:
+and set the path with in the class "SmokeSteps"

     System.setProperty("webdriver.chrome.driver", "/path/to/chromedriver");